nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">

 **:information_source: Notes about Employee Directory:**<br>
-* All employees who are currently working in the shop are active/unarchived employees.
-They are stored in the active (unarchived) Employee Directory.
-You may refer to `c-active-list` to view the active (unarchived) Employee Directory .<br>

-* All archived employees (refer to `c-archive` to see how to archive an employee) will be stored in the archived Employee Directory.
-You may refer to `c-archive-list` to view the archived Employee Directory.<br>

 * If _Employee Directory_ currently shows a list of active/unarchived employees (Archived employees are displayed with a red color label, named as "[Archived]", in front of their names.
 While employees in the active/unarchived employee list don't have this red label.), command `c-archive-list` needs to be used first to see a list of all your archived